 When the validation is finished the Validation Tool Window at the bottom of Studio will open automatically.
 If you got through the exercises correctly, there will be no validation errors.
-If there are any errors, you must correct then in order to be able to publish your Target map.
-Double click on any error in the Validation list to open the item in question and correct the error.
+If there are any errors, you must correct them in order to be able to publish your Target map.
+Double-click on any error in the Validation list to open the item in question and correct the error.

 A few validation warnings are ok.
 Your validation tool windows should look something like this